aphanotus/BI377.Morphometry/guidelines.for.final.projects.md

 ### Literature Cited

 A section of references should list the full citations of any source referenced in the text.
-BI332 will follow the citation format used in the journal [*Development, Genes and Evolution*](https://www.springer.com/journal/427/submission-guidelines#Instructions%20for%20Authors_References).
+Follow the [citation format guidelines](https://www.nlm.nih.gov/bsd/uniform_requirements.html) recommended by the International Committee of Medical Journal Editors and the US National Institutes of Health.

 #### Finding sources from the published literature

 Search the literature for articles that provide background information on your topic.
 In a busy field this can be daunting, but it is essential.
 The good news is that it's not necessary to read everything!
 (At least while you're in college.)
 For any topic you will probably find hundreds of articles.
 Choose your search terms carefully to provide a focused, manageable number of titles.
 Use titles and abstracts to filter down to the articles that are most useful to you.
 For example, scan the titles of about 25 articles.
 Choose the most relevant and carefully read the abstracts of about 10.
 From those, read only a handful of articles in detail.
-If what you're writing touches on multiple topics, you should repeat this process for each search-able set of terms you have in mind.
+If what your project touches on multiple topics, you should repeat this process for each search-able set of terms you have in mind.
 As you read, be open to searching more if the articles you read suggest there are other areas you should think about.

+> [!TIP]
+>
+> One important way to find useful articles is to search "backwards" and "forwards".
+Go backward in time by looking at the references within articles to find other useful ones.
+Then search forward in time by using citation databases to find [later articles that cite](https://www.ncbi.nlm.nih.gov/pubmed?linkname=pubmed_pubmed_citedin&from_uid=15483612) those you've already found.
+A professor or the [science librarians](http://www.colby.edu/olin/) can help you use these databases.

 Many search tools exist for the literature.
 [Google Scholar](https://scholar.google.com/) will provide fast results, but search fields are not very customizable and links to journals may require payment for access.
 Colby subscribes to several databases that allow you to search for keywords, journals, authors, years, etc. The links below will provide you access to all journals to which the college has active subscriptions.

-> **Literature Search Tools**
+**Literature Search Tools**

->
-> * [PubMed](https://colby.idm.oclc.org/login?url=http://www.ncbi.nlm.nih.gov/entrez/query.fcgi) - The US public database of biomedically releavant literature.
+- [PubMed](https://colby.idm.oclc.org/login?url=http://www.ncbi.nlm.nih.gov/entrez/query.fcgi) - The US public database of biomedical relevant literature.
-> * [SCOPUS](https://colby.idm.oclc.org/login?url=https://www.scopus.com/) - A commercial search engine for academic and scholarly literature.
+- [SCOPUS](https://colby.idm.oclc.org/login?url=https://www.scopus.com/) - A commercial search engine for academic and scholarly literature.
-> * [JStor](https://colby.idm.oclc.org/login?url=https://www.jstor.org) - A database covering less medically-oriented sciences, including ecology and organismal biology, as well as the humanities and social sciences.
+- [JStor](https://colby.idm.oclc.org/login?url=https://www.jstor.org) - A database covering less medically-oriented sciences, including ecology and organismal biology, as well as the humanities and social sciences.

+> [!TIP]
-> * [ILL](https://colby-illiad-oclc-org.colby.idm.oclc.org/illiad/illiad.dll) - If you have difficulty getting access to an article, you can request an "inter-library loan".
+> [ILL](https://colby-illiad-oclc-org.colby.idm.oclc.org/illiad/illiad.dll) - If you have difficulty getting access to an article, you can request an "inter-library loan".
 Complete the form, and library staff at Colby will find the article or book anywhere in the world and provide you with a PDF (for articles) or a hard copy (for books).

 As you search, keep notes for yourself on the ways you might use these articles in your paper.
 While the words "annotated bibliography" might make you grown, thinking back to high schools English, in our class, these notes are not graded.
 This is just good practice, and it can help you stay organized and ultimately save you time.

-> **Good Example**
->
+> [!TIP]
 > Your notes might look like this.
 You can also paste URLs into your notes to link back to the articles.
 >
 > * Carroll 1995 *Nature*. [https://www.ncbi.nlm.nih.gov/pubmed/7637779](https://www.ncbi.nlm.nih.gov/pubmed/7637779) -- This is a review that explains how homeotic genes are conserved across animals.
 Clusters of them may evolve through gene duplication.
 Good ref for these background facts.
 > * Halder, Callaerts & Gehring 1995 *Science* [https://www.ncbi.nlm.nih.gov/pubmed/7892602](https://www.ncbi.nlm.nih.gov/pubmed/7892602) -- Using Gal4/UAS they ecotopically expressed *eyeless/Pax6* in the legs of flies and got eyes to develop on the leg!
 A good ref for the  importance of *Pax6* in eye development: necessary and sufficient.
 Might also serve as a ref showing the power of Gal4/UAS misexpression.
 > * Yamamoto, et al. 2004 *Nature* [https://www.ncbi.nlm.nih.gov/pubmed/15483612](https://www.ncbi.nlm.nih.gov/pubmed/15483612) -- Cite this one to show Hedgehog is important for eye development in vertebrates.
 Cool experiment showing that applying a drug to inhibit Hh partly rescues development of eyes in "eyeless" cave fish.

-One important way to find useful articles is to search "backwards" and "forwards".
-Go backward in time by looking at the references within articles to find other useful ones.
-Then search forward in time by using citation databases to find [later articles that cite](https://www.ncbi.nlm.nih.gov/pubmed?linkname=pubmed_pubmed_citedin&from_uid=15483612) those you've already found.
-A professor or the [science librarians](http://www.colby.edu/olin/) can help you use these databases.

 ## Advice